Frequently Asked Questions - CodeTwo Exchange Migration

 You can download the CodeTwo Exchange Migration installer here.

 The program performs Exchange-to-Exchange migrations by accessing your source server mailboxes via Exchange Web Services (EWS) or MAPI (used primarily for legacy versions of Exchange Server) in order to read their contents.
 Then, the selected data is copied to the target server mailboxes (this time only via EWS).

 To connect to an on-premises Exchange server, the user operating the program needs to have certain management roles assigned.
 If any required role is missing, the program will help you assign them.
-To establish a connection with source Office 365 tenant, CodeTwo Exchange Migration is registered in that tenant’s Azure Active Directory.
+To establish a connection with source Office 365 (Microsoft 365) tenant, CodeTwo Exchange Migration is registered in that tenant’s Azure Active Directory.
 The registration can be performed automatically by the program (which is perfectly safe, as the program authenticates with your Office 365 tenant using OAuth 2.0 tokens), or you can decide to register the program by yourself (learn more).

 During IMAP migrations, CodeTwo Exchange Migration reads data from email folders in source email accounts using the IMAP protocol, and then copies these folders and their contents to mailboxes on the target Exchange server.